What Is Breast Reduction?

 Breasts that are disproportionately large for one’s frame can lead to a number of physical and/or emotional concerns for many women.
-Some of the most common issues experienced by individuals with overly large breasts include pain and/or discomfort, trouble finding tops or blouses that fit properly, and a general sense of self-consciousness about their appearance.
+Some of the most common issues experienced by individuals with overly large breasts include pain and/or discomfort in the breast, shoulder or upper back, and even back in general, trouble finding tops or blouses that fit properly, wearing certain kinds of swimsuits, and a general sense of self-consciousness about their appearance.
+Individuals can also be debilitated by shoulder-strap grooves from heavy brassieres and many people will also have some decreased exercise tolerance related to discomfort with movement during attempted exercise.
+Many of these individuals will have improved exercise tolerance and fitness after breast reduction.
 Breast reduction is a procedure designed to remove extra tissue and re-contour the breasts to create a smaller, more proportionate volume and enhanced shape.
 With this treatment, patients can achieve a renewed sense of confidence and an improved quality of life.
 For more than 50 years, breast reduction surgery has consistently ranked among the most satisfying elective procedures performed.
-James F. Boynton, MD, our Houston plastic surgeon, performs a number of breast reductions each week.
+James F. Boynton, MD, our Houston plastic surgeon, has performed breast reductions on patients as young as 15 years-old—who were severely debilitated at a young age emotionally, psychologically, as well as physically—to the age of 75 years-old.

+Dr. Boynton performs a number of breast reductions each week.
 These can range from the extremely large (gigantomastia) patient, to women that may just need a lift without much tissue being removed.
 Every breast reduction that Dr. Boynton performs has a “built-in” breast lift, so a breast lift is ultimately a part of every breast reduction from our practice.
 Following a consultation in which he will listen to your aesthetic goals and evaluate your specific needs, Dr. Boynton can custom-tailor a breast reduction treatment plan to achieve a more desirable breast size, contour, and position with natural-looking results.